yanda-wang/Adma2026-Special-Track/index.md

 ## Submission Guidline

 Authors are invited to submit original research papers through the [CMT Submission System](https://cmt3.research.microsoft.com/ADMA2026).
 When submitting your manuscript:
-- Please choose the "Special Session Session" option and select the area "Intelligent Analytics for Healthcare and Biomedicine".
+- Please choose the "Special Session" option and select the area "Intelligent Analytics for Healthcare and Biomedicine".
-- Please select “Intelligent Analytics for Healthcare and Biomedicine" as the primary sub-subject in the classification accordingly.

 ## Formatting Guidelines